KXvira/AI-Financial-Agent/finance-app/README.md

 ## Structure of the folder (UI Focus)

 app
-├───customers       #Mpesa Integrartion and downloads is done in [id] folder │   ├───invoice     # List of customer invoices
+├───customers       #Mpesa Integration and downloads is done in [id] folder │   ├───invoice     # List of customer invoices
 │   │   └───[id]    # Unique customer invoice's details
 │   └───status      # Payment status
 |
 ├───invoices
 │   ├───new         #Generate a new invoice
-│   └───[id]        # Unique invoice detals by id
+│   └───[id]        # Unique invoice details by id
 |
 └───payments
-    ├───list          # List of payemnts
+    ├───list          # List of payments
     ├───new           #Generate a new payment form
     └───[reference]   #Obtain payment details by [reference]